-There lies a typical confusion in fat vs muscle plan that “muscle weighs more than fat!”
+There is a typical confusion in fat vs. muscle plan: “muscle weighs more than fat!”

 How can you say so?
 A kilo is a kilo, whether it’s muscle or fat!
-In actual, you get confused between the densities of fat vs muscle; it’s like: A kilo of muscle is denser, hence, takes less space than a kilo of fat!
+In actuality, you get confused between the densities of fat and muscle; a kilo of muscle is denser, hence, takes less space than a kilo of fat!

-So, when you start losing fat and increase your muscles at the same rate, your weight didn’t change (cause of the above-described fact), but you get smaller because you have reduced inches!
+So, when you start losing fat and increase your muscles at the same rate, your weight doesn’t change (cause of the above-described fact), but you get smaller because you have reduced inches!

-Fat’s growth can be harmful if it exceeds the average level.
-Whereas, an increase in the muscle rate could benefit you a lot!
+Fat growth can be harmful if it exceeds the average level.
+At the same time, an increase in the muscle rate could benefit you a lot!

-but what really counts is the balance that must be kept between the two Muscles and Fats.
+But what counts is the balance that must be kept between the two Muscles and Fats.

 Before going ahead, we have come up with a query you may get obsessed with:

-You are up with the exercise sessions, but not losing weight?
+Are you up with the exercise sessions but not losing weight?
 Why so?
-We tell you why!
+We’ll tell you why!

 Muscle is metabolically more active than fat because it burns in more calories.
 Muscle vast your body but takes in less space because it’s denser than fats.

-Two people of the same age, weight, and height but one with higher body fat wears large size fabrics.
+Two people of the same age, weight, and height, but one with higher body fat, wears large fabrics.

 All in all; The Answer is: